 Thought-provoking, challenging of the status quo.
 Often slightly contrary to wider industry belief.

-Answering Key Questions and Offering Real Value and Practical Takeaways
+Key Questions Answered, With Real Value And Practical Takeaways

-Our audience are looking for valuable content just as much as inspiration.
+Our audience is looking for valuable content just as much as inspiration.
 The stuff that changes what you do when you return to the office.

 Look a little deeper at your cast of characters before submitting them as contributors to a piece of LIONS content.
 Do they represent the society at large?
 If yes, go ahead and submit your ideas.